AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-authentication-content-fragments.md

 ---
 # Authentication for Remote AEM GraphQL Queries on Content Fragments {#authentication-for-remote-aem-graphql-queries-on-content-fragments}

-A primary use case for The [Adobe Experience Manager as a Cloud Service (AEM) GraphQL API for Content Fragment Delivery](/help/assets/content-fragments/graphql-api-content-fragments.md) is to accept remote queries from third party applications or services.
+A primary use case for The [Adobe Experience Manager (AEM) GraphQL API for Content Fragment Delivery](/help/assets/content-fragments/graphql-api-content-fragments.md) is to accept remote queries from third party applications or services.
 These remote queries may require authenticated API access in order to secure headless content delivery.

 >[!NOTE]
 >